-This is a segment where I post my thoughts about various nutrition and health related topics, or maybe even something else if it is really an intriguing topic.
+If you are new to my blog, or haven't been reading on Thursdays, this is a segment where I post my thoughts about various nutrition and health related topics, or maybe even something else if it is really an intriguing topic.
 Most of my current views and opinions come from experience working as a dietitian and as college instructor in nutrition courses.
 Most of that learning is science based or observational from the clinical setting.
 In general, I hate over-generalizations, so for many of the things I post, I expect there is one or two exceptions because broad sweeping generalizations are always bound to miss out on something.

 Yes, Thursday Thoughts are back.
 Too bad my brain is frazzled right now.
 Actually, that is how I came to the conclusion of what I would write about today.
 I was already worked up over work stuff and just wanted to relax a little with a workout.
 I read while on the arc trainer.
 Weird, yes, but it is my only leisure reading time.
 And I fill that time with "junk".
 I started with US Weekly, but when I was finished I still had 15 minutes left, so I picked up the other magazine I brought with me.
 I will not disclose what magazine or what issue, but I knew right away this was going to get me worked up even more.
 I even tried to put it down, but I could not resist seeing what this magazine had to say about making your belly flat, boosting your metabolism, or how to lose 6 pounds this week.
 But, I opened the magazine anyway knowing I was going to see smoke pouring out my ears.

 So, here are my thoughts on media (specifically print) and nutrition.